hasansezertasan/hatch_webassets/.github/ISSUE_TEMPLATE/bug-report.md

 ## Bug Description

 <!--
-This issue tracker is a tool to address bugs in theproject itself.
+This issue tracker is a tool to address bugs in hatch_webassets itself.
 Please use GitHub Discussions about your own code or scenarios.

 Replace this comment with a clear outline of what the bug is.